-Whistleblower and former NSA contractor Edward Snowden remains a fugitive at large, but that didn’t stop him from popping up and chiming in on the recent presidential election.
+Whistleblower and former NSA contractor Edward Snowden remains a fugitive at large, but that doesn't stop him from popping up on occasion.

 We should be cautious about putting too much faith or fear into elected officials.

 Naturally, the topic of Donald Trump came up a few times.
 At one point Snowden was asked, “if the outcome [of the election] was better or worse for your case.”
 (I presume the question was referring to Snowden’s prospect of receiving a presidential pardon.)